 In 2009, he worked in a project set up by Gordon Brown to help make UK data more publically available.
 Data.gov.uk.
 Writing about the importance of the internet, Berners-Lee has stressed the importance of improving communication between people within an interconnected world.

 He has received many orders including an OBE, knighthood and Order of Merit – becoming one of only 24 living members entitled to the honour.
 He was knighted in 2004 “for services to the global development of the Internet.”

-Tim Berners Lee was recognised for his invention of the world wide web in the 2012 Summer Olympics opening ceremony.
-He tweeted “this is for everyone.”
+Tim Berners-Lee was recognised for his invention of the world wide web in the 2012 Summer Olympics opening ceremony.
+During the ceremony, he tweeted “this is for everyone.”
 The tweet was shown live to the 80,000 audience and tv spectators.

 He has married twice – first to Jane Northcote.
 He married for a second time – Nancy in 1990; they have two children.
 He is a member of the Unitarian Universalist (UU) Church and appreciates the liberal, ecumenical approach of the church, which stresses the